WilliamBonvini/PolimiNotes/Computing_Infrastructures/notes.md

 ## RAID 5

-It is exactly identical to level 4, but the parity blocks are uniformly distributed over the disk, thus avoiding the bottleneck on the parity disk and allowing load balancing among the data disks.
+It is exactly identical to level 4, but the parity blocks are uniformly distributed over the disks, thus avoiding the bottleneck on the parity disk and allowing load balancing among data disks.
 It loses data if more than one disk fails.

 <img src="images\1558208924886.png" style="zoom:50%">